 The victims are all persons.

-The category of Crimes Against Property, is defined by the object of these crimes” property.
+The object of these crimes defines the category.
+The object of Crimes Against Property, is property.
 For example, theft, bribery, and burglary, are Crimes Against Property.

 The objective of these crimes is to obtain money, property, or some other benefit.

 These represent criminal prohibitions against certain types of activity.
 But they are victimless “crimes,” in which property is not the object.
 And they tend to be about government efforts to control and divide the People, for example, drug prohibition laws.